Wall Street Pummels Public Service Enterprise Group Incorporated (PEG) After Recent Earnings Report

-Public Service Enterprise Group Incorporated (NYSE:PEG) went up by 0.14% from its latest closing price compared to the recent 1-year high of $62.15.
-The company’s stock price has collected 3.15% of gains in the last five trading sessions.
-MarketWatch.com reported on 03/12/21 that Public Service Enterprise Group Inc. stock outperforms market on strong trading day
+Public Service Enterprise Group Incorporated (NYSE:PEG) went up by 1.21% from its latest closing price compared to the recent 1-year high of $62.15.
+The company’s stock price has collected 1.45% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that PSEG Foundation Announces $1 Million in Grants to Historically Black Colleges and Universities

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.